Teriks/TinkerRetroPie/README.md

 You can restart the RetroPie config script to install additional packages later or update software by running `sudo ~/RetroPie-Setup/retropie_setup.sh`

-Once installed, you can launch emulationstation, see the [Starting emulationstation](#starting-emulationstation) section..
+Once installed, you can launch emulationstation, see the [Starting emulationstation](#starting-emulationstation) section.

 ## Install xpad / xboxdrv